-Also, in 2013/2014, we featured “Small Things,” which, if we encounter sufficient small things now, we’ll add that feature on occasion with appropriate photos.
+Also, in 2013/2014, we featured “Small Things,” If we encounter good small things now, we’ll add that feature on occasion with appropriate photos.
 Right now, we’re getting into the rhythm of finding those special photos to share each day.
-However, it feels as if, posting such special features is more difficult during the heat of the summer months.
+However, it feels as if posting such special features is more difficult during the heat of the summer months.

-The hottest of days, spent outdoors on the veranda, are sticky and uncomfortable seeming to put a damper on my creativity, although not my enthusiasm, to spend more time on my computer than usual.
-Right now, with the basic posts, managing and, downloading photos, editing, and fact-checking, occupies at least half of each day.
+The hottest days spent outdoors on the veranda are sticky and uncomfortable, seeming to put a damper on my creativity, although not my enthusiasm, to spend more time on my computer than usual.
+Right now, with the basic posts, managing and downloading photos, editing, and fact-checking occupy at least half of each day.

-The remainder of each day is spent taking photos, commiserating with the wildlife in our own way, responding to emails, comments, and messages, handling financial matters, cooking, and eventually, as we run low on groceries, venture out to shop in Komatipoort.
+The remainder of each day is spent taking photos, commiserating with the wildlife in our way, responding to emails, comments, and messages, handling financial matters, cooking, and eventually, as we run low on groceries, venture out to shop in Komatipoort.
 We’ve been waiting to shop for the 14-day quarantine to pass.
-Right now, we have reached the first seven-days, with only seven more to go, since we arrived in Marloth Park.
-We began counting from the day we arrived, not the day we left India since any exposure we may have had, occurred during the 59 hour travel time.
+Right now, we have reached the first seven days, with only seven more to go, since we arrived in Marloth Park.
+We began counting from the day we arrived, not the day we left India, since any exposure we may have had occurred during the 59 hour travel time.

 It’s not as if we’ll spend any time in groups of people once our quarantine ends.
 We’ll only visit with our usual friends whom we know have been cautious, while we’ll still wear masks and social distance.
 I am tentative about heading to Komatipoort to shop for groceries on the 27th.
 But, we can’t expect Louise to do all of our grocery shopping.

-An area of concern, once we arrived here, was being able to get in enough walking to maintain my previous level of fitness achieved from walking in the corridors in Mumbai for the past 10 months.
+Once we arrived here, an area of concern was being able to get in enough walking to maintain my previous level of fitness achieved from walking in the corridors in Mumbai for the past ten months.
 As much as I’d enjoy walking on the roads here in Marloth Park, I don’t feel comfortable.

-After the two surgeries on my legs in 2019, as a result of infections after open-heart surgery, I am not quite as sure-footed as I used to be.
+After the two surgeries on my legs in 2019, due to infections after open-heart surgery, I am not quite as sure-footed as I used to be.
 Walking alone on the uneven dirt roads in the park could present a tripping issue for me.
-Besides, there are often leopards and lions on the loose and although I love the wildlife, I certainly wouldn’t want to encounter such a predator while on a walk.
+Besides, there are often leopards and lions on the loose, and although I love the wildlife, I certainly wouldn’t want to encounter such a predator while on a walk.

 The locals seem to have no qualms about walking on the roads during daylight hours since most predators roam at night.
 There is a 6:00 pm curfew here at night.
-But, I needed a back-up plan.
-With Louise‘s help on Facebook yesterday, she found a local homeowner with an excellent treadmill she wasn’t using, The rate was very fair at ZAR 1800, USD $121 for three months.
-We didn’t flinch to pay this amount, knowing how important it is for me to continue to walk.
+But, I needed a backup plan.
+With Louise‘s help on Facebook yesterday, she found a local homeowner with an excellent treadmill she wasn’t using.
+The rate was very fair at ZAR 1800, $121 for three months.
+We didn’t flinch from paying this amount, knowing how important it is for me to continue to walk.

-This morning, our helpers delivered it and I’ve already completed my first session.
-My plan is to use the treadmill every two hours during the day, to keep me from sitting too long.
+This morning, our helpers delivered it, and I’ve already completed my first session.
+I plan to use the treadmill every two hours during the day to keep me from sitting too long.
 After all the walking in India, you’d think a treadmill would be easy but, I definitely will have to work my way up to a decent speed, checking my pulse frequently.
 Of course, I will be careful.